nextgis/docs_toolbox/source/plk_catalog.rst

 Inputs:

 * Forestry registration number e.g. 43:31:7
-* DB out format - tick to get the data in DB format, otherwise the output will be in CSV format.

 Outputs:

-* File in CSV or DB format.
+* CSV file.
 The table contains names, code numbers and forest management numbers of various items: region, forestry, district forestry, quarter, plot.
 If there is no data about plots, the table will be divided by quarters.
+* GeoPackage file with boundaries.

 Launch tool: https://toolbox.nextgis.com/operation/plk_catalog